lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 ##### Recognizing our Input

-We want to show a hint card whenever the user types something like `dbp:Fox` or `dbp:Booker_T._Jones`.
+Having a card greet us is fun, but it's not very useful.
+We will now add functionality to show a hint card whenever the user types something like `dbp:Fox` or `dbp:Booker_T._Jones`.
+Will start fresh  by removing the body of the for loop.

 First things first, let's get an idea of the form of the rdfaBlocks array.
 Let's put a `console.log` at the top of our execute function to get a clue what we are working with.

     execute(hrId, rdfaBlocks, hintsRegistry, editor) {
       console.log( rdfaBlocks );
-      ...
     }

-Opening up the developer console in the browser, you'll bee greeted with the content as you type new content.
+Opening up the developer console in the browser, you'll be greeted with the blocks as you type new content.
 Each block contains a bunch of information, including the semantic context.
 For this demo we will simply hook into the text content.

 JavaScript has support for regular expressions.
 Looking at the example inputs, a reasonable regular expression could be `/dbp:([\w_\-(%\d\d).]+\w)/`.
 With this in our hands, we can update the matching function.